 |Mark has been running since 2015 and joined the Harriers in September that year.
 He volunteered his services as Media Officer (looking after the website and dealing with the tech-related side of the club) in 2017, and is ideally suited to the role having spent over 20 years working in IT.
 In 2020 he also took on the additional role of the club’s second Welfare Officer, supporting the male section of the club.

-Mark’s favourite runs are 5km and 10kms, although he has started to run longer distances and in 2018 competed in his first 10 mile and half marathon races.
-Before running became his main form of cardio exercise he used to compete around the country in indoor rowing competitions, even medalling in his category on several occasions, and is now also a member of Doncaster Rowing Club.
+Mark’s favourite runs are 5km and 10kms, although he has run longer distances and in 2018 competed in his first 10 mile and half marathon races.
+Before running became his main form of cardio exercise he used to compete around the country in indoor rowing competitions, even medalling in his category on several occasions.
 When not running/rowing his other interests include photography, cycling, cars, home-cinema, films and anything tech-related.
+You can often find him at events taking pictures of the Harriers.